 To paint PVC ask yourself a question.
 How does one 'glue' it?
 What will make it adhere to itself?
 Well, as you know, PVC cements are made using Duponts THF ... an aromatic hydrocarbon.

 So the only paints you could use would be those that can 'attack' the PVC.
 And they are?
 Ah, lacquers ... and not the standard paints at all.
 OK? ... and to get a good bond, you MUST preclean very well.
-And to get a better bond even still, abrade with Sandpaper [linked by editor to product info at Rockler] to increase the surface area..
+And to get a better bond even still, abrade with Sandpaper [affil. link to info/product at Rockler] to increase the surface area..

 Heck .. an idea .. get some colourless THF and add (if it's miscible) some colourant to it.
 Stinks like hell.
 Dries very fast.
 Super bond.
 Expensive!

 (It is our sad duty to advise that Freeman passed away

 A. I can't help with your paint problem.
 But perhaps I can explain why PVC pipe is difficult to obtain in varied colours.
 In Britain it is colour coded, yellow for gas supply, green I think is water etc. It's important to use the correct sort, so the colour is important, hence the lack of choice.
 Maybe you should reconsider your choice of material.Ian Brooke